 Often we just load up whatever we have on a plate and nuke it in the microwave.
 And I won’t judge if you do that here.

 You can also layer up the goods on a sheet pan and back them at around 375°F. until everything is melted and hot.

-But if you have the time and willing to go to the distance (go you!!!), then my recommendation is to layer up your nacho ingredients onto a cast iron skillet and cook them directly on the grill until everything is melted to perfection.
+But if you have the time and willing to go to the distance (go you!!!), then my recommendation is to cook these directly on the grill.

-It’s March Madness season around these parts, and I think the next game is screaming for a this smoky snack!
-But of course if basketball ain’t your thing, you can also enjoy these snuggled up on your sofa while wearing yoga pants, catching up on Scandal, and drinking red wine 😉
+Whatever time if the year, and whatever sports you may be into.
+Your game is screaming for a this smoky snack!
+But of course if sports ain’t your thing, you can also enjoy these snuggled up on your sofa while wearing yoga pants, catching up on Netflix, and drinking red wine 😉

 - 1 bag corn tortilla chips

 - 1/2 cup BBQ sauce (see notes for our favorite)